Top House Dems Refer To House Of Representatives Vote As A ‘Green Light To Congressional Corruption’

 — Nancy Pelosi (@NancyPelosi) January 3, 2017

 Democrat Minority Leader Nancy Pelosi highly criticized the move, saying ethics were the first casualty of the new Republican Congress.
-CNN reports that she said in a statement after last night’s vote,
+CNN reports that she said the following in a statement after last night’s vote.

 “Republicans claim they want to drain the swamp, but the night before the new Congress gets sworn in, the House GOP has eliminated the only independent ethics oversight of their actions.
 Evidently ethics are the first casualty of the new Republican Congress.
 The amendment the Republicans approved tonight would functionally destroy this office [OCE].”